ulampinoy/ulampinoy-atbp/videos/corned-beef.md

 ---
 layout: "layouts/video.njk"
-title: Corned Beef Filipino Style
+title: Corned Beef — Filipino Style
 date: 2019-12-20
-description: Homemade Pinoy-style corned beef.
+description: We love corned beef, it's the high-end instant ulam de lata!
+With a few ingredients, you can make homemade Pinoy-style corned beef from scratch and possibly even tastier than the ones you buy.
+Surprise yourself and your family!
-coverImage: /static/images/static/images/corned-beef.jpg
+coverImage: /static/images/corned-beef-close-up.jpg
 youtube: WEYe845yhBU
 tags:
   - video
   - beef
-  - wok
+  - recipe
 ---

-In today's episode, we want to share how to make Filipino style CORNED BEEF that is juicy and meaty.
-Pinoystyle canned corned beef is way more better in flavor and texture the the 'imported' versions.
+In today's episode, we want to share how to make Filipino style CORNED BEEF that is both juicy and meaty.
+Pinoy-style canned corned beef is packed with more flavors and texture than the 'imported' versions.

-It's simple and easy to make with just a few ingredients.
+Do not be intimidated with the big flavors you get when you open a can of your favorite corned beef.
+The truth is, it's simple and easy to make with just a few ingredients.
 Try it and you'll have unlimited Carne Norte!

 ## Ingredients
 - 1 kg.
 Beef Shank